 - Both of you have to be represented by separate lawyers.
 You cannot be represented by the same lawyer, even if you are in full agreement with each other.

-- Your lawyers must each sign a Certificate confirming that independent legal advice was provided about your rights and obligations under the BFA.
+- Your lawyers must each sign a certificate confirming that you obtained independent legal advice about your rights and obligations under the BFA.

 - You and your partner should enter the BFA of your own free will.